lm-sys/lm-sys.github.io/blog/2023-11-06-llm-decontaminator.md

 ---

-Many have raised concerns about the trustworthiness of public benchmarks due to potential contamination in pre-training or fine-tuning datasets.
-In this blog post, we show that existing detection methods are insufficient and contamination is poorly understood.
 We train the Llama-2 13B and achieve GPT-4 performance on MMLU, GSM-8k and HumanEval without being detected by OpenAI's decontamination methodology.
-To address possible contamination, we propose [LLM decontaminator](https://github.com/lm-sys/llm-decontaminator), which reveal significant test overlap in real-world datasets.

 <img src="/images/blog/decontaminator/rephrase-score.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

+Many have raised concerns about the trustworthiness of public benchmarks due to potential contamination in pre-training or fine-tuning datasets.
+In this blog post, we show that existing detection methods are insufficient.
+We propose [LLM decontaminator](https://github.com/lm-sys/llm-decontaminator), which reveal significant test overlap in real-world datasets.

 ## **Existing Detection Methods**